Shopify/hydrogen-v1/docs/framework/hydrogen-config.md

 let myShopifyConfigCache = {};

 export default defineConfig({
-  shopify: (url: URL, request: Request) => {
+  shopify: (request: ServerComponentRequest) => {
-    // For example, you can change the configuration based on the URL const [firstUrlPart] = url.pathname.split('/');
+    // For example, you can change the configuration based on the normalized URL const url = new URL(request.normalizedUrl);
+    const [firstUrlPart] = url.pathname.split('/');

     if (myShopifyConfigCache[firstUrlPart]) {